 Feature-Based Spatio-Temporal Modeling

-Wang, Xiaofeng, Department of Systems Engineering, University of Virginia
+Wang, Xiaofeng, Systems Engineering - School of Engineering and Applied Science, University of Virginia

 Brown, Donald, Department of Systems and Information Engineering, University of Virginia